 In the Kitchen

 Prep areas require workers to stand for long periods.
-Anti-fatigue mats with good drainage and grease resistance are a good idea for part of the restaurant.
+Drainage mats with anti-fatigue comfort properties and grease resistance are a good idea for part of the restaurant.
 Mats designed for prep areas typically feature large drainage holes and an anti-fatigue construction that will support prep-area workers.

 The primary concern in a dishwashing area is moisture.
 Excess water presents a potential slipping hazard for employees in this area, so it is a good idea to look for a mat with good anti-slip qualities.
 Mats intended for use in the dishwashing area provide anti-fatigue support for workers and reliable traction that will help to reduce slips and falls.